culturing/poems/The New World.md

 As one with one purpose\
 &nbsp;&nbsp;&nbsp;&nbsp;they built there together\
-foundations to last all weather.
+foundations to outlast all weather.

 That edifice fell,\
 &nbsp;&nbsp;&nbsp;&nbsp;but the ruins remain.\